 If you have the space, create a loft.
-Many homeowners create one in their garage to store their seasonal items.
+Many homeowners create one in their garage to store their seasonal items and really helps a garage cleanout.
 If you can build one or know someone who can, this is a great way to maximize your storage space.

 This space is best used and most often used to store seasonal items like Christmas lights and decorations that are left in a bin and stowed away.
 Any space under the loft can be used for storage as well.

 Your kids can benefit from a garage cleanout too!
 Playrooms are perfect for growing families and the most powerful secret weapon for minimizing the spread of playtime messes throughout the house.
 For a personal touch, you could even build personalized toy boxes for each child.
 Whether you prefer to keep the decor minimalistic or want a bold and bright indoor playground, there are plenty of ways to get creative with storage.
 Wall cubbies, bookshelves, and labeled plastic bins are a few of the many easily customizable storage options suited for parents with young children.

 When you’re storing things for your children - organize it in a manner that fits your plan but is still accessible to them.
 You’ll want to make sure they still have access to their stuff and not have access to anything that might harm them.